-- An accident form will be completed by the first aider on the same day or as soon as possible after an incident resulting in an injury - As much detail as possible should be supplied when reporting an accident, including all of the information included in the accident form at appendix 2 - A copy of the accident report form will also be added to the pupil's educational record by the School Administrator - Records held in the first aid and accident book will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of. - The school will collect and retain information about any medical needs of staff and visitors and will use this information to assess and manage risk and to respond effectively to accidents or illnesses.
+- An accident form will be completed by the person witnessing the incident on the same day or as soon as possible after an incident resulting in an injury - As much detail as possible should be supplied when reporting an accident, including all of the information included in the accident form at appendix 2

+- A copy of the accident report form will also be added to the student's educational record by the School Administrator - Accident forms will be retained by the school for a minimum of 3 years, in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of. - The school will collect and retain information about any medical needs of staff and visitors and will use this information to assess and manage risk and to respond effectively to accidents or illnesses.